MohammadMD1383/Actionable/docs/docs/Actions Documetation/Selection/Backward Select Until Action.md

-Selects from the caret up to the key you press, or the end of line.
+Selects from the caret backward up to the key you press, or the start of line.

 ## Example